Ephigenia/franklin/README.md

 2. make the directory `/app/data` writable by the user running cron.php (see below)
 3. cp `/app/config/config.php.dist` to `/app/config/config.php` and edit it
 4. create a cron job that calls cron.php periodically (e.g. every 10mins)
    example: `*/10 * * * * user  php5 -f /path/to/cron.php 2>&1 > /dev/null`
 5. open the Franklin html directory in your webbrowser to see the reports

 # TESTS

 * `name` Optional name for a test, used also as chart title
-* `interval` time interval between checks for the current test. f.e. `+1 day`, `+30 minutes` or shorter `2h`
+* `interval` time interval between checks for the current test.
+  f.e. `+1 day`, `+30 minutes` or shorter `2h`

 ## Facebook Group Fan Count

 Detect the number of fans of a facebook group or page.
-This uses the open graph API and therefore the page must be public (not set to private and no age- restriction).
+This uses the open graph API and therefore the page must be public (not set to private and no age-restriction).

 * `groupId` id or name of the facebook group or page, copy the id or name from the uri when you’re on the facbeook page